PowerDNS/lightningstream/docs/configuration.template.md

 This example configuration assumes a PowerDNS Authoritative server setup with native schemas, but it explains every available option.
+See [Lightning Stream with PowerDNS Authoritative server](pdns-auth-installation.md) for details on Lightning Stream integration with PowerDNS Authoritative server.

 ```yaml
 __CONFIG__